 If this is the case, it’s important to identify triggers and find a balance of treatments so one symptom doesn’t cause the other.

 In addition to identifying possible food sensitivities there are also other steps to take:

 - make necessary dietary changes

-- avoid stress
+- avoid stressful situations

-- get a prescription for antidiarrheal medication and laxatives
+- get a prescription for anti-diarrheal medication and laxatives